craftercms/docs/source/reference/modules/deployer/index.rst

    // return the new change set
    return originalChangeSet

 """""""""""""""""""""""""""""""""""""
 File Based Deployment Event Processor
 """""""""""""""""""""""""""""""""""""
-Processor that triggers a deployment event that consumers of the repository (Crafter Engines) can subscribe to by reading a file from the repository.
+Processor that triggers a deployment event that consumers of the repository (Crafter Engine instances) can subscribe to by reading a specific file from the repository.

 **Properties**